rdkcentral/rdk-halif-device_settings/docs/pages/ds-front-panel-display_halSpec.md

  ```

-This interface provides a set of `API`s to facilitate communication to Front Panel `LED` Display SoC Drivers.
+This interface provides a set of `APIs` to facilitate communication to Front Panel `LED` Display `SoC` Drivers.

-The brightness, color and text of Front Panel `LED`s can be set or retrieved.
+The brightness, color and text of Front Panel `LEDs` can be set or retrieved.
 It also provides `API` to enable or disable the specified discrete `LED` on the Front Panel Display.

-@todo Add the dsFPDLedState_t behavior into the halSpec.
-Discuss where it should be added.

 ## Component Runtime Execution Requirements